-Budapest have a long history and this has made this city for travelers to be able to find Best Tourist Attractions in Budapest as compared to other parts of the country.
+Budapest has a long history, and this has made this city for travelers to be able to find the Best Tourist Attractions in Budapest as compared to other parts of the country.
 The capital of Hungary is a city full of amazing attractions, from historical monuments to architectural wonders.
 Many of Budapest’s attractions are located in unfamiliar areas of the city.
 However, here, the focus is on the most important attractions of Budapest that attract tourists from all over the world.

 Also, after visiting these attractions, you can visit some of the top 5 cheap places to eat in Budapest.
-These places offer some of the best and delicious foods in the city.
+These places offer some of the best and most delicious foods in the city.

 Hungarian State Opera or Magyar Állami Operaház

-The Hungarian Opera House is one of attractions in Budapest suitable for those who love art and architecture.
-It is located on the historic Andrássy Street and has one of the most beautiful opera houses in the world.
+The Hungarian Opera House is one of the attractions in Budapest, suitable for those who love art and architecture.
+It is located on historic Andrássy Street and has one of the most beautiful opera houses in the world.
 Over the years, this building has hosted various world-class operas, as well as ballet dances and concerts.
 Also, for those who can not main performances, building tours are offered daily with a small concert happening as well.

 The Fisherman’s Bastion is a beautiful fortress located in the Budai area with a spectacular view across the river to the Hungarian Parliament building and the Pest area on the other side of the Danube.
-Built in 1902 in the Neo-Gothic and Neo-Romanesque style, the castle is one of the city’s unique attractions for photography.
+It was Built in 1902 in the Neo-Gothic and Neo-Romanesque style, and the castle is one of the city’s unique attractions for photography.
 In addition, you can visit this castle for free.